kenmoini/locksmith/docs/api/certificate-request/post.md

 **Code** : `200 OK`

-**Content example** : Response will reflect back the slugged ID of the certificate, the next certificate serial number, and the full representation of the generated CA Certificate.
+**Content example** : Response will reflect back the slugged ID of the certificate, CSR PEM encoded in Base64, the full representation of the generated Certificate Request, and RSA Key Pair.

 ```json
 {